sunjay/turtle/docs/guide/example-square.md

 direction it is facing.
 Initially, when the window first opens, the turtle is facing the top of the screen.
 From that orientation, to continue drawing a square, we would need to turn to the right.
-To go from facing the top of the screen to facing the right of the screen, we need to turn 90 degrees to the right.
+To go from facing the top of the screen to facing the right of the screen, we need to turn 90&deg; to the right.

 Translating this logic to a program would give us: